 - Incarceration, provided all qualifications for voting are retained

-All requests to receive an absentee ballot by mail must be received by our office no later that 5:00 p.m. on the Wednesday immediately preceding an election.
+All requests to receive an absentee ballot by mail must be received by our office no later than 5:00 p.m. on the 2nd Wednesday immediately preceding an election.
 All absentee ballots voted via mail must be received by our office no later than 7:00 p.m. on the day of the election in order to be counted.

 All qualified voters wishing to vote absentee in-person may do so in the County Clerk’s Office normally starting six weeks prior to the election.
 The County Clerk’s Office hours are normally 8:00 a.m. to 5:00 p.m. on weekdays, and 8:00 a.m. to 12:00 p.m. on the Saturday immediately preceding any election.